 She held academic posts in higher education for over twenty-five years, mostly in England, but also in Wales and Denmark.
 In 2004 she was invited as Visiting Professor to Sun Yat-Sen University in Guangzhou, China.
 She has also done extensive consultancy work, including for the Arts and Humanities Research Council and the Quality Assurance Agency.

 Born in Wigan in 1954, Mary married Bryan and moved to Preston in 1972, where they brought up two sons.
 She studied English Literature and Linguistics at Preston Polytechnic as a mature student, graduating in 1982 with a first class BA in Combined Studies.
 She later went on to study at Lancaster University, completing with a PhD on Critical Discourse Analysis in 1990.
 Employment as Reader in Language and Culture took her to Sunderland in 1997.
 She still lives in Sunderland, but has been a freelance writer since 2009.

 Her second graphic novel, Sally Heathcote, Suffragette, was illustrated by Kate Charlesworth and Bryan.
 Published by Jonathan Cape in May 2014, it follows the fortunes of a maid-of-all-work as she is swept up the feminist activism of Edwardian England.
 Her third collaboration with Bryan, The Red Virgin and the Vision of Utopia, was supported by a small grant from Arts Council England.
 It was published in May 2016, also by Jonathan Cape.
-They is currently working on a fourth collaboration, again with support from Arts Council England.
+They are currently working on a fourth collaboration, again with support from Arts Council England.
 Entitled Rain, it deals with contemporary environmental issues.
 It will be be published by Jonathan Cape, probably in late 2019.